Fox’s Jesse Watters: Only ‘Solution’ to Homelessness Is ‘Bulldoze’ Area, ‘Institutionalize’ Everyone

 “You only have one solution,” the Fox News host exclaimed.
 “You bulldoze the 50-block radius and you institutionalize everybody and detoxify them and then you let them out.”

-Watters went on to say this was a “third-world country” living in their city, leading co-host Greg Gutfeld to add that it was actually “fifth-world.”
+Watters went on to say this was a “third-world country” living in the city, leading co-host Greg Gutfeld to add that it was actually “fifth-world.”